Welcome back for another trail update!

 I circled back around town and stopped at the library, where they have computers that are free to use.
 I’ve had great success at the libraries I’ve visited along the trail (Hot Springs and here) as the computers are in great shape and the staff is incredibly friendly.
 It’s a wonderful service and really helps me catch up on writing and posting.

 While here, I am also taking a hard look at my upcoming schedule.
 It’s clear that unless my knee improves, I will not be able to maintain my current pace.
 I reworked my schedule a bit in order to manage expectations and lower the mileage until I get to Harper’s Ferry, which is about 500mi from here and the unofficial halfway point of the trail (the actual halfway point is a bit further).

 Day 23: Damascus to Lone Mountain Shelter – 16mi

 Last night I slept great on the bed at Woodchuck’s hostel.
-It was very comfortable and, for once, the temperature inside wasn’t crazy.
+It was very comfortable and, for once, the temperature inside wasn’t crazy hot as it had been at other hostels.
 I was glad to be inside, as it was below freezing snowing outside (just flurries).
 I had more waffles for breakfast, which were great, and took my time getting ready to leave.
 I had all day to make it to my destination, 15mi in, so there was no real rush.

 Before I knew it, the owner was having me trying on a pair of Oboz hiking shoes (pretty much all they carried) and was telling me all the benefits.
 He seemed to know a lot about footwear and correctly determined that I’d need something wide.
 He is not a fan of the Altras and their “zero drop” technology for backpacking because those shoes are not meant to handle the impact of someone wearing a pack, he said.
 He made several good points about the positive effects of having a stable insole and the impact it can have on saving your knees.